Ford Community Corps Partnership

 Grant Information

-• Financial support is available for faculty and students willing to perform the required tasks.
+• Financial support is available for faculty who plan to teach a community engage learning course in Winter or Fall Terms of 2024.
 Check out the awards and requirements below.

-• The proposal will be evaluated by the Curriculum of Service Sub-committee of the Institute.
+• The proposal will be evaluated by the FCCP oversight committee of the Institute.
 Please contact theinstitute@udmercy.edu if you have further questions.

 Past Grant Winners